 By the following year, I was making so many of my own foods that giving up white sugar was not nearly as hard.
 I could add honey or maple syrup to just about anything or skip it all together.

-This year, as Lent approaches in a week and a half, I’m considering what sacrifices and prayers I’m going to offer to God.
+This year for Lent, I’m considering what sacrifices and prayers I’m going to offer to God.
 I’m discerning: Should I give up all sweeteners (except for some high quality dark chocolate to keep me sane) for 40 days?
 Would I make it?
 Would I drive my family nuts?

 - Sugar Detox: a free eBook from Donielle at Naturally Knocked Up